LitExtension Blog

 However, this simplicity comes at the cost of flexibility.
 Once the AI-generated layout is in place, you work in a structured environment.
 Drag-and-drop customization is possible but limited, and more design-savvy users often find the editor too rigid.

-GoDaddy Airo handles naming, logo suggestions, on-site content, and some automation, and for first-timers, it can speed things up.
+To help you get started quickly, GoDaddy introduces the Airo function.
+This tool handles naming, logo suggestions, on-site content, and some automation, and for first-timers, it can speed things up.
 It also ties into GoDaddy Studio for simple social media graphics.

 For $12 total, users get 12 weeks to try out all of GoDaddy’s business tools, including: